Riane Eisler - A life’s work that inspired a movement.

 Dr. Eisler’s passion for this work is rooted in her early experiences as a child in Nazi-occupied Austria, and then as a refugee living in the industrial slums of Havana, Cuba.
 These profound experiences drove her to ask big questions: “Why, when we humans have such a great capacity for caring, consciousness, and creativity, has there been so much cruelty, insensitivity, and destructiveness?
 Has it ever been different, and can it be different again?”

 Her search for answers took her into a deep, multidisciplinary study of human history, and her book The Chalice and the Blade (now in 57 US printings and 27 foreign editions) is based on a re-reading of thirty thousand years of human culture.
-Eisler showed that for millennia human societies were structured as what she called “Partnership Systems” in which our capacity to give, nurture, and sustain life was celebrated and revered as divine; women and men shared power; and a spirit of mutual care and responsibility prevailed.
+Eisler showed that for millennia human societies were structured as what she called “Partnership Systems.”
+While not ideal, these were societies in which our capacity to give, nurture, and sustain life was celebrated and revered as divine; women and men shared power; and a spirit of mutual care and responsibility prevailed.
 The existence of this ancient social configuration, long before the systems of domination which followed, help us understand that we don’t have to accept conquest, violence, and abuse as “just human nature.”

 Partnership and domination systems are holistic categories that no longer marginalize our formative family and gender relations, as our conventional social categories (right/left, religious/secular, eastern/western, capitalist/socialist, etc.) do.
 They pay particular attention to findings from neuroscience showing the impact of what children experience and observe on brain development, and therefore on how we think, feel, and act, including how we vote.